ibm-apiconnect/sample-orders-api/README.md

 ### Step 4: Test your API
 Now, let's test it out:
-  - Make sure your API shows as “_Online_”.
-If it’s offline, click the toggle to make your API online, which publishes it to the gateway so it’s available to use.
   - Select the "_Test_" tab to switch to the Test page.
  ![Select the Test tab](images/api-editor-test.png)
+  - You will see the API is initially shown as offline, in order to make it available to use we will need to publish it.
+For this we will enable auto publish.
+  - Click the "_Target Configuration_" button
+  - Toggle the switch for "_Auto-publish_" to On
+  - You will now see the API is showing as Online, so we can proceed to make a test call to it.

   - In the “_Request_” section, type any value for the “_order-number_” field in the parameters list and click “_Send_”.
  ![Testing the API](images/api-editor-test-params.png)